gabriele-carbonai/yii2-easy-uploader/README.md

 Easy uploader extension for yii2
 ================================
-an easy way for make folders and upload images or file everywhere
+an easy way for make folders and upload images with one simple code line.

 Installation
 ------------